Everything you need to know about buying your wedding dress for your big day!

 Another surefire way to save money on your wedding gown is to purchase a used or pre-owned wedding dress.
-Former brides will often sell their wedding dresses after the big day in order to recoup some of their costs, offering a hefty discount off the original purchase price.
+A former bride will often sell her wedding dress after the big day in order to recoup some of her costs, offering a hefty discount off the original purchase price.
 You can easily save 50% or more on the cost of a designer wedding gown by purchasing used.
 Check out these resources for buying or selling used wedding dresses.

 Consider non-bridal retailers when shopping for your wedding dress.
 You can check anything from department stores, thrift shops, or your favorite online retailer!
 We’ve got a whole list of great options further down in this post, so keep scrolling! consider non-bridal retailers in your wedding dress search.
 From local boutiques to your favorite department store, you’ll be surprised at what treasures you might find that are beautifully bridal without the “wedding markup.”
 You can even check out TJMaxx Wedding Dresses!

 Can’t stomach the idea of spending hundreds or even thousands of dollars on a dress you’ll likely only wear once?
 Us, either!
 Luckily, there are options for renting your wedding dress!
 Many of these services include free shipping both ways, and handle the cleaning of the garment for you.
 This is a great option for any bride with a more laid-back style, or someone who doesn’t want to spend money on an elaborate dress they will never wear again.